 Marks & Spencer is among the UK’s leading retailers in the world.
 It deals with clothing, food, home products, and financial services.
 It is approximated that over ten millions people shop every week.
 It has several stores in the Middle East.
 The group structure is a well business unit covering food and general merchandize.
-The general merchandise is divided into small divisions for better management like the women’s clothing, men’s clothing, lingerie, beauty, and home.
+The general merchandise is divided into small divisions for better management like women’s clothing, men’s clothing, lingerie, beauty, and home.
 The units help in keeping the company’s vision.
-The units are checked to guarantee the quality, value, service, trust, and innovation.
+The units are checked to guarantee quality, value, service, trust, and innovation.
 This is to make sure that the products sold on the market are of high quality.
 It also ensures that the products are uniform in the market.

 In the Middle East, each unit develops its own CSR (corporate social responsibility) strategy depending on the brand value of the trust.
-Strategies are compiled from customer research, maximum understanding the problem and regular communication with stake holders (Kirton, 2000, pp122).
+Strategies are compiled from customer research, maximum understanding of the problem and regular communication with stake holders (Kirton, 2000, pp122).
 In Dubai, action plans are undertaken that balances customers and stakeholder expectation, in addition to other commercial pressures.
 Issues are grouped into three namely; people- what refers to employees and those who are employed by their supply chain.
 Products; the company put a lot of emphasis on high quality; value for money goods that posses positive environment al benefits.
 Community; this guides the group in working together with the neighboring community.